 If I were writing historical fiction, then I would expect to have to do a lot of research.
 Geraldine Brooks, an absolute writing God when it comes to this genre, does so much research for each of her novels it is mind-blowing.
 But when you write a story about the first Native American to graduate Harvard in 1665(Caleb’s Crossing), or a story about an English village cutting themselves off from the rest of the country during The Plague in 1666 (Year of Wonders), then there’s no way around doing ridiculous amounts of research.

 Writing contemporary fiction, though, I didn’t think ‘research’ would be high on my to-do list.

-Granted, in The Point, through Ivy’s letters we do go back into the forties and WWII and I had to do research for that – check timelines and dates and how the end of the war was received.
-But even with Of Cupcakes and Dandelions when we see part of Alice’s story set in the nineties, a decade I’ve lived through and not that long ago – research!
+Granted, in Tall Gum Point, through Ivy’s letters we do go back into the forties and WWII and I had to do research for that – check timelines and dates and how the end of the war was received.
+But even with The Kookaburra Creek Café when we see part of Alice’s story set in the nineties, a decade I’ve lived through and not that long ago – research!
 Can I have Alice and Dean using mobile phones at this time?
 Email?
 When exactly did they become everyday use by everyday people?

 Maybe we can justify the nineties – it isn’t ‘today’ after all.

 But…you guessed it…even with parts of the stories that are set today – research!!